fe-data/fe-tracking/docs/index.rst

    ---
    The *FE Tracking* App can be used as an addition to the `Fast Events WordPress plugin <https://docs.fast-events.eu/>`_.
-   The App offers participants - especially in sports events - the possibility to show a route including points of interest and checkpoints along the route.
+   The App offers participants - especially in sports events - the possibility to show a track including points of interest and checkpoints along the route.
    The App records the date and time of passing the checkpoints and automatically uploads them to to the event organisation's server.

 |